Juramentado: History

 The Tausug waged parang sabil (holy war) for their land (Lupah Sug) and religion against the United States after Bud Bagsak and Bud Dahu and during the Moro National Liberation Front's struggle against the Philippines since 1972, with them being memorialized in tales of Parang Sabil like "The Story of War in Zambo" (Kissa sin Pagbunu ha Zambo about MNLF commander Ustadz Habier Malik's 2013 attack in Zamboanga.

 Some Tausug who went on parang sabil did it to redeem themselves in causes of dishonor (hiya).
 Tausug believe the sabils gain divine protection and can be immune to bullets while going on their suicide attacks.
 Tausug committed parrangsabil in 1984 at Pata island, 1974 at Jolo, 1968 at Corregidor island, 1913 at Bud Bagsak, 1911 at Bud Talipaw, 1911 and 1906 at Bud Dahu.
-Tausug believe that the rituals they undergo in preparation for magsasabil and parrangsabil will render them invulnerable to bulles, metal and sharp weapons and that Allah will protect them and determine their fate while using their budjak spears, barung and kalis against enemies like the Americans and Spanish.
+Tausug believe that the rituals they undergo in preparation for magsasabil and parrangsabil will render them invulnerable to bullets, metal and sharp weapons and that Allah will protect them and determine their fate while using their budjak spears, barung and kalis against enemies like the Americans and Spanish.

-Baker Atyani an Arab journalist, was kidnapped by the Abu Sayyaf group.
-On 3 February 2013 Ustaz Habir Malik led the MNLF to fight against Abu Sayyaf and demanded they released the hostages.
-Jolo was burned by Philippines on 7 February 1974, Spanish on 29 February 1896 & 27-28 February 1851.